Open Brekkie Sandwich ‘w’ Chef Drew’s Maple Cured Bacon & Black Garlic Emulsion

 - Season with a little sea salt & cracked black pepper – including Chef sprinkles on the plate if you like;

-- Pop the final circle of toasted bread on a jaunty angle, with. black garlic emulsion side down, so you can still see the egg yolk – like in the picture.
+- Pop the final circle of toasted bread on a jaunty angle, black garlic emulsion side down, so you can still see the egg yolk – like in the picture.